 What is Peat Moss?

-Peat moss, or, more correctly, peat, is decomposed organic material which accumulates in peat bogs and wetland in suitable climate zones.
-The name peat or peat moss is used to refer to organic matter which comes from the accumulation of Sphagnum and other mosses in these ecosystems, or to refer to the mosses themselves.
+Peat moss, or, more correctly, peat, is decomposed organic material which accumulates in peat bogs and wetlands in suitable climate zones.
+The name peat or peat moss is used to refer to organic matter which comes from the accumulation of Sphagnum and other mosses in these ecosystems or to refer to the mosses themselves.

 Why is Peat Moss Used in Gardens?

 Most commonly, peat moss is prized by gardeners for:

 - The creation of soil-less growing media for container growing.